Kequc/kequtest/readme.md

 `after`

 They run in conjunction with the current block.
-So, at the top of a `describe` block, `beforeEach` will run once for each `it` inside the block.
+So, putting `beforeEach` inside of a `describe` block your hook will run once for each `it` inside.

 ## Spies

 `util.log`

-Generates a pseudo `console` object where every method `debug`, `info`, `log`, `warn`, and `error` are a spy.
+Generates a pseudo `console` object where each method `debug`, `info`, `log`, `warn`, and `error` is a spy.

 `util.spy`

 Takes a function to spy on as a parameter.
-Values that pass through it are available as an array on the `calls` attribute.
+Values that pass through are available as an array on the `calls` attribute.

 ```javascript
 const mySpy = util.spy(() => 'hi there');